wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devops.md

 {% include _toc.html %}

-<a target="_blank" href="https://wilsonmar.github.io/azure-devops/">This page</a> contains succinct "deep dive" notes about learning and using Microsoft's Azure DevOps services, without the generalized sales hype and repeated content.
+<a target="_blank" href="https://wilsonmar.github.io/azure-devops/">This page</a> contains succinct "deep dive" notes about learning and using Microsoft's Azure DevOps services, without the generalized sales hype.
+This page is more than just links to tutorials.
+I have worked hard to provide you logical sequence of hands-on steps culled from among the dizzying volume of web pages and videos about this topic, many repeating others have said already.

 ## Why?